2Pillows/dim_wishlist_splitter/wishlists/README.md

 **Input / Gamemode / Author / Perks** - All preference, use whatever best fits your needs.

-**Only High Quality Rolls** - Here are some of the options from most to least strict.
+**God / !Backups / Dupes** - If you want to only see top-tier rolls, here are some options:
 * God - Extremely strict, many weapons won't have any recommendations.
-* !Backups_Dupes - Recommended, less strict but won't contain niche rolls.
+* !Backups_Dupes - Less strict, won't contain niche rolls.
-* God + !Backups_Dupes - Recommended, using both wishlists helps catch any rolls missed in either.
+* God + !Backups_Dupes - Least strict, using both wishlists catches any rolls missed by either.